 How to Add Existing Linked Profiles

-If the profile(s) you want to link to your new organization already exist in Oasis, you can simply link them to the organization profile.
+If the profile(s) you want to link to your new organization already exist in MC Professional, you can simply link them to the organization profile.
 To start, click on the “Linked Profiles” tab on the far right.